scriptituk/xfade-easing/README.md

 ### Performance

-Custom transitions apply an interpreted equation to each pixel in each plane which obviously incurs a performance hit, further exacerbated by multithreading disabled in order to use the `st()` and `ld()` functions.
+Custom transitions apply an interpreted expression to each pixel in each plane which obviously incurs a performance hit, further exacerbated by multithreading disabled in order to use the `st()` and `ld()` functions.
 So these custom expressions are not fast – but they are convenient because they use plain vanilla ffmpeg commands.

 The following times are based on empirical timings scaled by benchmark scores (the [Geekbench Mac Benchmark Chart](https://browser.geekbench.com/mac-benchmarks)).